 Hence, there is an unconscious need for the whyte male to return to the black female, in the fantasy of being “born again”.
 For example, the black woman being called a Mammy.
 However, the whyte male also seek to degrade the Black female in sexual encounters as he blames the original black mother who gave birth to them with a genetic deficiency.
 However, historically, the only way for whyte men to have sex with a Black woman was to enslave her, and then defile her womanhood.
 Although Black people were classified as animals and inferior beings during the Maafa (slavery) the whyte men had no issue sexually molesting and assaulting an ‘animal.’

-In addition, the extreme rage vented against even the idea of sexual alliance between the Black male and whyte female, which has long been a dominant theme in the whyte supremacy culture is as a result of the whyte male’s intense fear of the Black male’s capacity to fulfil the greatest longing of the whyte female that of conceiving and birthing a product of color.
+In addition, the extreme rage vented against even the idea of sexual alliance between the Black male and whyte female, which has long been a dominant theme in the whyte supremacy culture is as a result of the whyte male’s intense fear of the Black male’s capacity to fulfil the greatest longing of the whyte female that of conceiving and birthing a being of color.

 3. Projection – “If hate and lack of respect are manifested towards others, hate and lack of respect are felt most often at deep levels towards the self.”

 The system is one of contradiction and psychological projection based on deception and confusion.
 Confusion in one’s identity creates self-alienation.
 Whyte males, suffering from a deep sense of male inferiority and inadequacy, masculine self-doubt, fear, anxiety and self alienation have projected their neuroses onto Black males.
 While Black males can still maintain a sense of pride in their sexual potency, they have loss power economically which has produced fear and anxiety.
 Whyte males have been able to prevent Black males from true competition in all areas of activity: economics, entertainment, labor, law, politics, religion, sex, and war.
 Thus, Black men outwardly are living the inner nightmare or neurotic anxiety of whyte males.